 - 1. The expansion rules never remove nodes from the tree or concepts from node labels. - 2.
 Successors are only generated for existential value restrictions (concepts of the form $\exists R.C$ ), and for any node each of these restrictions triggers the generation of at most one successor.
-Since sub(D) cannot contain more than m existential value restrictions, the out-degree of the tree is bounded by m. - 3.
+Since sub(D) contains at most mexistential value restrictions, the out-degree of the tree is bounded by m. - 3.
 Nodes are labelled with nonempty subsets of sub(D).
-If a path p is of length at least $2^m$ , then there are 2 nodes x, y on p, with $\mathcal{L}(x) = \mathcal{L}(y)$ , and blocking occurs.
-Since a path on which nodes are blocked cannot become longer, paths are of length at most $2^m$ .
+If a path p is of length at least 2m, then there are 2 nodes x, y on p, with L(x) = L(y), and blocking occurs.
+Since a path on which nodes are blocked cannot become longer, paths are of length at most 2m.